vide-infini/vide-infini/README.md

 > i am always by the jjk area and also may be afk sometimes but feel free to interact and cuddle i love cuddling

-> last time i did an mbti and enneagram test i got esfp 7w8 and also i am a libra
+> last time i did an mbti and enneagram test i got esfp 7w8 and also i am a libra and also yup... i am a furry

 > you can add me on discord if youd like pardon the edgy username  :  incelgojo